Shekharrajak/shekharrajak.github.io/_posts/talks-workshops/2017-11-2-PyConIndia-Delhi-2017.md

 and then enjoyed lunch.

 Audience had some good questions and they keep questioning during the workshop.
 It was a pretty good experience.
 It was our first talk/workshop, so we were satisfied with out performance.
-Hope we will have more pretty good talks/workshops in upcoming conferences, which will transfer the knowledge.
+Hope we will have
+better talks/workshops in upcoming conferences, which will transfer the knowledge.

 -------------------------------------------------